 Clean coal policy briefing notes

 Briefing notes, a new product from the CCC TCP in 2015, offer one to two pages of analysis based on CCC TCP peer-reviewed reports.
 Briefing notes explain the wider implications of the conclusions of these reports, helping put the findings in context.
 Available for free download here.

 Comprehensive database on the technology of coal utilisation

 Coal Online is a major free resource providing comprehensive information on the technology of coal utilisation.
-The information is based on published reports from the Clean Coal Centre (CCC TCP) presented as chapters on specific topics related to coal and its use in clean coal technologies.
+The information is based on published reports from the CCC TCP presented as chapters on specific topics related to coal and its use in clean coal technologies.
 Each chapter contains up to several hundred pages illustrated with figures and tables.
 More...